 Spindle palms (Hyophorbe verschaffeltii) are slow growing plants equally at home in containers or in-ground.
 The plants are native to the Mascarene Islands in the Indian Ocean.
 Spindle palm plants are so called because of the ridges on the trunk that resemble a spindle and the shape, which is narrow at the base, widens and then constricts where fronds begin to grow.

 The spindle palm is a true palm that may grow up to 25 feet in full sun conditions.
-The fronds are pinnately compound and up to10 feet long with a foot long petiole.
+The fronds are pinnately compound and up to 10 feet (3 m.) long with a foot (31 cm.) long petiole.
 This creates an arching effect that is elegant and pleasing as the leaves rustle in the wind.
-The trunk is light gray and swells midpoint, narrowing again
+The trunk is light gray and swells midpoint, narrowing again into a slim, smooth green crown shaft from which leaves emerge.
+The creamy inflorescences are up to 2 feet (61 cm.) long in clusters and become orange to red fleshy fruits just under an inch (2.5 cm.) in diameter.

 In habitat, spindle palm growing conditions include sandy, well-drained soil and full sun.
 They often cluster together naturally in a grove.
 These plants look amazing in a similar form in the landscape or as stand-alone specimens in containers or garden beds.
 Many states do not have the correct spindle palm growing conditions for outdoor plants, but they can perform well potted in the home interior or greenhouse.